Matsuyama Castle 松山城

 How to Get There

-You can reach the castle by train and then a walk, a tram, or a ropeway.
+You can reach the castle by train and then a walk, a tram, or a cable car.

 Matsuyama Castle is perched on top of Mt.
 Katsuyama, and can be reached by ropeway, chairlift, or on foot.

-Access to the area is about a five-minute walk from the Okaido Station tram stop.
-To get to Okaido Station, take the number five tram line from Matsuyama JR Station.
-Matsuyama City Station, take the number two or three tram line, then the chairlift or ropeway to the top of the mountain.
-Alternatively, you can take the path from Ninomaru Historical Gardens by Matsuyama Shiroyama Park at the base of the mountain for a pleasant 15-minute walk.
+Access to the area is about a five-minute walk from the Okaido tram stop.
+To get to Okaido tram stop, take the number five tram line from Matsuyama JR Station.
+From Matsuyama City Station, take the number two or three tram line, then the chairlift or cable car to the top of the mountain.
+Alternatively, you can walk from Ninomaru Historical Gardens or Shiroyama Park at the base of the mountain for a pleasant 15-minute walk.

 One of the twelve

-Matsuyama Castle is famed as one of Japan's 12 original castles that have survived since 1868 more or less undamaged.
+Matsuyama Castle is famed as one of 12 original castle keeps that have survived more or less undamaged since the Edo period.

 Matsuyama Castle was first built in the early 1600s by Kato Yoshiaki.
-Soon after, it became home to the Matsudaira family and remained so until the end of the feudal era.
-The castle burned down once in 1642, and again in 1784, when it was struck by lightning.
+Later, it became home to the Matsudaira family and remained so until the end of the feudal era.
+The castle burned down in 1784, when it was struck by lightning, but it was reconstructed in 1852.

 Shiroyama Park and Ninomaru Historical Garden

 Shiroyama Park , at the base of Mt.
 Katsuyama, is a recreational park with expansive play areas and beautiful views of the castle.
-And with access to Ninomaru, Shiroyama Park is the perfect place to start or end your exploration of the castle.
+And with access to Ninomaru Historical Garden, Shiroyama Park is the perfect place to start or end your exploration of the castle.

-Ninomaru Historical Garden originally served as the second circle of defense for Matsuyama Castle.
+Ninomaru Historical Garden originally served as the second most important area of the castle after the Honmaru.
 While none of the buildings survived, you can see the layout of the lord's residence and offices plus landscaped greenery and ponds.

 A gateway to the city's history